MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/search-for-phone-numbers-for-users.md

 9. When you return to the **Phone numbers** page, select the telephone number or numbers that you want to assign and then click **Edit** to assign it to a user.

-## Search for telephone numbers for Operator Connect
+## Search for telephone numbers for Operator Connect or Operator Connect Mobile

 1. Go to the **Microsoft Teams admin center**.